 This is another Kia model that receives many engine complaints.
 The engine can fail completely, requiring a replacement.
-However, there’s also the chance that you’ll have to deal with the knocking sound we previously discussed.
+However, there’s also the chance that you’ll have to deal with the knocking sound I talked about above.

 Is Kia A Good Car To Buy Used?

 Overall, you can’t go wrong with a Kia vehicle.
 Most reputable automotive publications agree that it is one of the top three most reliable brands on the market.
-Plus, the automaker offers a variety of vehicle types to choose from, whether you need an efficient sedan, sporty compact car or you want a family-focused SUV.
+Plus, the automaker offers a variety of vehicle types to choose from, whether you need an efficient sedan, a sporty compact car, or a family-focused SUV.

 The best part about driving a Kia is the price.
-When you compare vehicles from other brands with a Kia, you will probably notice that the price isn’t just lower, but more is standard in the lineup.
+When you compare vehicles from other brands with a Kia, you will probably notice that the price isn’t just lower, but that more features come standard in the lineup.
 Additionally, the cost of ownership remains low over the years.
-Just be careful which model you choose from because you don’t want one prone to engine failure, which occurred across a few years of the most popular vehicles.
+Just be careful which model you choose from, because you don’t want one prone to engine failure – a problem which was unfortunately far too common with some years.